Which punctuation mark is a full stop (or period)?

 What are the seven functions of full stops?

 Now that you understand where the full stop came from and how it’s most generally used, if you wish to include this punctuation mark most effectively in your own writing then it’s important to confidently know and employ its many functions.
-Though only introduced and exemplified here, the following seven functions of full stops are explored in much more detail in Lesson 2:
+Though only introduced and exemplified here, the following seven functions of full stops are explored in much more detail in Chapter 2: